 You are specifically training for an event that has you running, swimming, cycling or all three.
 Your workouts are almost always over 75 minutes.
 If you're working from a training plan day-in and day-out, this applies to you.

 - Pre-Workout Meal is mostly carbohydrate, easily digestible, contains a little bit of protein and a little bit of fat.
 These meals can include oatmeal w/ milk and berries, whole grain toast w/ almond nut butter, eggs and rice (yes, that's a great pre-workout breakfast) or a banana nut smoothie.
 There are plenty of options, and how much you eat depends on the length of time you have from breakfast until your workout.
 The ideal amount of time is three (3) hours to let food digest.
 Anything less means you should eat less or your body's blood will be busy breaking down food, which means it will be unavailable to the rest of your body when you need it.
 This can cause stomach cramping, but also breathlessness or a feeling of fatigue as a lot of your oxygen-rich blood is working on breakfast.
 Thus, a big meal in your stomach, even for a swimmer who doesn't "jar" their body as much as a runner, will cause problems.
 Eat more if you have more time, eat less if you have less time.The 30 minutes after a workout is really important for the endurance athlete - especially if a workout has surpassed 90 minutes.
 Eating or drinking something that has a decent balance of protein and carbs is key.
 Since most people don't make it home or to the office to eat something right after a workout, a supplement might be needed.
-I always recommend Hammer Nutrition's Recoverite.
-It's not cheap, but it's high quality - and the company is great!
+Visit my page for supplement recommendations to point you in the right direction.

 Not to suggest we're all not "power athletes" but for ease of definition, you're a power athlete is your goal is to build muscle mass or achieve a physique that has a lot of muscular definition.
 Your workout's primary focus is in very specific strength training.